Teriks/TinkerRetroPie/README.md

 When you use the installer tarball from the reproduced release however, the entire install will be automated with no dialogs.

+The Armbian OS Build will also be entirely automated with no prompts.

 ---

 Run `build_installer.sh` on your build machine.